Unidata/netcdf-c/docs/install.md

 -------------------

-For static builds of applications that use netCDF-4 you must link to all the libraries, netCDF, HDF5, zlib, szip (if used with HDF5 build), pnetcdf (if used with PnetCDF build), and curl (if the remote access client has not been disabled).
+For static builds of applications that use netCDF-4 you must link to all the libraries, netCDF, HDF5, zlib, szip (if used with HDF5 build), PnetCDF (if used with PnetCDF build), and curl (if the remote access client has not been disabled).
 This will require -L options to your build for the locations of the libraries, and -l (lower-case L) for the names of the libraries.